-Use one of these simple and creative DIY backsplash ideas to give your kitchen a serious face-lift without breaking the bank!
+Use one of these simple and creative kitchen backsplash ideas on a budget to give your kitchen a serious face-lift without breaking the bank!

-I hope these affordable DIY backsplash ideas help you discover an easy way to add some expensive looking style to your kitchen!
+I hope these cheap backsplash ideas to DIY help you discover an easy way to add some expensive looking style to your kitchen!

 Peel & Stick DIY Backsplash Ideas

 1. Peel & Stick Wallpaper

 Wallpaper has come a long ways in the last 10 years – not only with more styles available, but also with an ease of installation!

 Many wallpapers now come with a peel and stick backer so you don’t have to worry about the gluing process.

 Plus, it’s easy to remove when you want to change it out again!

 You can find all sorts of wallpaper online, but check your local hardware stores too because many times you can find clearance papers making the process even more affordable.

 Go big with this option – pick something with pazzazz like a bold floral print or a geometric concept and gain a lot of interest in your kitchen’s design!